Ian2020/io.onlykey.OnlyKey-App/README.md

     run `npm install` to generate one (the above step may have already generated it though).

   - Run `flatpak-node-generator npm package-lock.json`.
+The
-The project uses poetry so with that installed you can run `poetry install` then use the resulting `.venv` virtual environment to run it.
+    flatpak-node-generator project uses poetry so install poetry if needed also.
+You can then run `poetry install` and use the resulting `.venv` virtual environment to run it.

   - Take the resulting file `generated-sources.json` and copy into your working dir of this repo.